clerk/nextjs-middleware-debugging/README.md

 The endpoints run on the runtime indicated in their path, using the Next.js [switchable runtime](https://nextjs.org/docs/advanced-features/react-18/switchable-runtime).

-Page endpoints are configured to print the URL that `getServerSideProps` receives inside `context.req`.
-The URL is wrapped in triple hyphens (e.g. ---) for easy parsing from the command line.
+Page endpoints print the request URL inside the HTML body.
+It wraps the value in triple hyphens (e.g. ---) for easy parsing from the command line.

-API endpoints are configured to print the URL that the handler receives through the `request` parameter.
+API endpoints print the request URL _as_ the body.
+There is no HTML body we need to parse through, so we only print the raw value.

 # Results